ayust/gke-factorio/README.md

 *Make sure to change `your-project-name` to the name of your own Cloud project.*

-  1. [Reserve a static IP](https://console.cloud.google.com/networking/addresses/add) and attach it to one of the nodes in your cluster.
-(Technically this is optional, but it's highly recommended to prevent your server's IP address from changing arbitrarily.)
+  1. [Reserve a static IP](https://console.cloud.google.com/networking/addresses/add) and attach it to one of the nodes in your cluster. *(Technically this is optional, but it's highly recommended.
+     Using a static IP means that your server's address won't change without warning.)*

   2. [Create a persistent disk](https://console.cloud.google.com/compute/disksAdd) named `factorio` on which the save games will be stored.
 (Minimum size is fine.)